This article was originally published on July 26th, 2018. We have completely updated the article with up to date information and more insights.

-Double pane windows do cost more than single pane windows, but they keep the temperature in your home consistent.
+Double pane windows do cost more than single-pane windows, but they keep the temperature in your home consistent.
 So you can lower your heater and turn off your air conditioner.

-In most cases, you’ll want double pane windows for your home, but there are a few situations where you might benefit from single pane windows.
+In most cases, you’ll want double pane windows for your home, but there are a few situations where you might benefit from single-pane windows.

-For example, because there is only one layer of glass, single pane of glass are less expensive than double pane windows.
+For example, because there is only one layer of glass, single pane of glass is less expensive than double pane windows.
 This can be helpful for people who don’t have a lot of money to spend on their windows.

-Just remember, single pane windows may cost less to install, but over time, they’ll make your energy bill rise.
+Just remember, single-pane windows may cost less to install, but over time, they’ll make your energy bill rise.

 But this might not be an issue if the temperature where you live stays mild and consistent all throughout the year.
-If you don’t have to worry about your house getting too cold or too hot, single pane windows could be a cost-effective option.
+If you don’t have to worry about your house getting too cold or too hot, single-pane windows could be a cost-effective option.